ni/nimble/packages/nimble-components/src/table/specs/data-hierarchy-hld.md

 -   There is no clear way to provide a strong type for `TableRecord` that would have a reserved field name of something like `subRows` that itself would be typed to an array of `TableRecord`.
 -   The performance profile between the prototypes of a hierarchical data structure, and a flat list were pretty close with one another.

+### Specify whether or not a row has lazy loaded children through the data records

+Each record passed to the table could have a boolean field that indicates whether or not it has lazy loaded data.
+The table then could have an attribute named `expansion-toggle-visible-field-name` that specifies the name of that field.
+The downside to this approach, however, is that it doesn't extend well to showing a loading indicator on the row.
+Specifically, we want to be able to toggle the loading state of a row without having to call `setData` on the table.
+Therefore, this approach would lead to two different APIs for specifying whether a row has delayed children and whether those children are currently being loaded.

+### Create a generic `setRowOptions` API that includes the hierarchy state

+The table could have a generic `setRowOptions` function instead of `setRowHierarchyOptions`.
+The options set through that function could include delayed hierarchy information but also be extended easily in the future to include additional options. `setRowHierarchyOptions` was chosen over a more generic `setRowOptions` function for the following reasons:

+- Hierarchy options should be cleared when `parentIdFieldName` changes, but it doesn't make sense to clear non-hierarchical options in that case.
+- Hierarchy options should not be configurable without `parentIdFieldName` set, but it would be more complex to prevent a client from trying to configure hierarchy options if they are coupled with other row options.
+- Clients that are not using hierarchy in their table should be able to easily ignore the hierarchy options.
+Therefore, they shouldn't need to worry about setting default values for hierarchy state when configuring other row options.
+- `setRowOptions` can be added in the future, if desired, and it can contain more generic row options.

 ## Open Issues